FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/obs_bucket.html.markdown

 The `transition` object supports the following

 * `days` (Required) Specifies the number of days when objects that have been last updated are automatically transitioned to the specified storage class.
 * `storage_class` - (Required) The class of storage used to store the object.
-Only `WARM` and `COLD` are supported.
+Only "STANDARD_IA" and "GLACIER" are supported.

 The `noncurrent_version_expiration` object supports the following